Interbotix/interbotix_ros_toolboxes/interbotix_perception_toolbox/interbotix_perception_modules/README.md

 This is a warning that can appear occasionally (once every 5 minutes or so) when using a RealSense camera.
 It just means that a frame was dropped during serial communication, but it's nothing to worry about and can be safely ignored.

 ##### No clusters found...
 This warning is outputted by the `get_cluster_positions` function in the InterbotixPointCloudInterface module if the algorithm could not find any clusters.
 Verify that you have non-reflective objects within the field of view of the camera and that the CropBox filter is not cutting them out.
-To check this, toggle on the 'FilteredPointCloud' display in Rviz and see if the pointcloud representation of your objects are showing up.
+To check this, toggle on the 'FilteredPointCloud' display in RViz and see if the pointcloud representation of your objects are showing up.
 If they are, it's possible that you need to lower the minimum cluster size threshold; turn on the 'ObjectPointCloud' and 'ObjectMarkers' displays and lower the Min Cluster Size parameter until you see small spheres at the centroid of each of your clusters.

 ##### Found 'x' clusters instead of 'y' clusters...
 This warning is outputted by the 'get_cluster_positions' function in the InterbotixPointCloudInterface module if the algorithm found a different number of clusters over 'num_samples' iterations (when compared to the first set of cluster positions received).
 Similar to the 'No clusters found...' issue, this can be resolved by tuning the Min Cluster Size parameter until the spherical object markers are steady and not flickering.
 This issue could also arise if the spherical object markers are flickering due to two clusters being very near each other (sometimes above or below the Cluster Tolerance threshold).
 To fix this, lower the cluster tolerance threshold or physically move the two objects such that they are further away from each other.